 Jocelyn E. Lavallo is a partner and a business lawyer at Foley & Lardner LLP.
 Jocelyn’s practice focuses on the financing, development, purchase and sale of energy and infrastructure projects, with a primary concentration on solar, wind and energy storage transactions in the United States.
 She regularly represents financial institutions and developers in a variety of complex project financings, including construction and term debt financings, partnership flips, sale/leasebacks and asset acquisitions and sales.

-Jocelyn has led numerous financing transactions involving utility solar and wind projects (ranging from 1 MW to 550 MW) and several hundred commercial distributed generation solar projects, including several solar+storage projects.
-She has also advised clients in the development of financing programs for new technologies, including LED lighting, fuel cells and combined heat and power plants (CHP).
+Jocelyn has led numerous financing transactions involving dozens of large utility solar and wind projects and over five hundred commercial and industrial solar projects, including many solar+storage projects.
+She has also advised clients in the development, sale and financing of projects involving newer technologies, including energy efficiency equipment, fuel cells, EV charging stations, biogas/RNG and combined heat and power plants (CHP).
 In addition to her financing experience, Jocelyn has extensive experience with drafting and negotiating EPC contracts, equipment supply contracts and operations and maintenance agreements for renewable energy projects.

 Jocelyn has a deep understanding of power purchase agreements, net metering credit purchase agreements, construction and maintenance contracts, state REC contracts and other project documents and is the author of the comprehensive “C&I Solar Due Diligence Review Manual for Tax Equity Transactions,” available here: https://www.foley.com/en/insights/publications/2019/02/commercial--industrial-solar-due-diligence-review